dandr94/eudamed-economic-operators-scraper/README.md

 ## Issues

 Right now depending on the number of records, the script can run into memory issues.
-I tried to look where the problem is happening, but I didn't find a fix yet, meaning that the longer the app runs, the more memory it requires.
+I tried to look where the problem is happening, but I didn't find a fix yet, meaning that the more records it scrapes, the more memory it requires.